andimeier/sudokusolver/README.md

 Specifies the shapes in a squiggly Sudoku (a Sudoku with irregular shaped boxes).

-The following lines specify the "squiggle index" each field belongs to.
-The indexes must range from 1 to maxNumber.
+The following lines specify the "shape ID" each field belongs to.
+The shape IDs are a single character of either

+* a digit
+* a lowercase letter
+* an uppercase letter

 There is no default - with squiggle Sudokus it is mandatory to specify the shapes with this directive.